SansGuidon/bookmarks/README.md

 * [thomasdavis/best-practices](https://github.com/thomasdavis/best-practices) - This is a fork of [timoxley/best-practices](https://github.com/timoxley/best-practices) - Tidbits of best practices information from around the web
 * [Michal Kovařík kovarex](https://factorio.com/blog/post/fff-366) - (2021) The only way to go fast, is to go well! | Factorio Team and TDD
 * [Eric Elliott](https://medium.com/javascript-scene/tdd-changed-my-life-5af0ce099f80) - (2019) TDD Changed My Life
+* [minimaxir/big-list-of-naughty-strings](https://github.com/minimaxir/big-list-of-naughty-strings) - The Big List of Naughty Strings is a list of strings which have a high probability of causing issues when used as user-input data.

 # Transportation :train2: :oncoming_automobile:
 > Learn